 On February 23, 2021, the Company and certain of its officers and other employees were served with grand jury subpoenas wherein the Antitrust Division of the Department of Justice (the "DOJ") was seeking documents and information in connection with an investigation of the Company's hiring and wage practices under U.S. federal antitrust laws.
 On February 8, 2023, the DOJ informed the Company that the investigation is closed.
-No fines, sanctions, actions, or penalties were imposed or taken against the Company or its officers or other employees in connection with the matter, and the costs the Company was incurring cooperating with the investigation have now ceased.
+No fines, sanctions, or penalties were imposed or taken against the Company or its officers or other employees in connection with the matter, and the costs the Company was incurring cooperating with the investigation have now ceased.

 On March 12, 2021, a putative class action complaint was filed in the United States District Court for the Eastern District of North Carolina (the "District Court").
 The sole class representative in the suit is one individual alleging a contract, combination or conspiracy between and among the Company, Live Oak Bancshares, Inc. ("Live Oak") and Apiture, Inc. ("Apiture") not to solicit or hire each other's employees in violation of Section 1 of the Sherman Act and N.C.
 Gen Stat. §§ 75-1 and 75-2.
 The complaint seeks treble damages and additional remedies, including restitution, disgorgement, reasonable attorneys' fees, the costs of the suit, and pre-judgment and post judgment interest.
 The complaint does not allege any specific damages.
 On April 28, 2022, the District Court approved settlements between the plaintiff and defendant Live Oak in the amount of approximately \$3.9 million and unnamed party Apiture in the amount of approximately \$0.8 million.
-Although there can be no assurance with respect to the outcome of this matter, the Company believes the alleged claims are not meritorious and intends to defend itself vigorously.
+In July 2023, through mediation, the Company and the plaintiff reached a settlement agreement in principle of approximately \$2.2 million that remains subject to court approval.
+While the Company strongly believes that it would prevail on the merits and that it has not violated the antitrust laws, in order to avoid the distraction and expense of protracted litigation and instead continue to focus on its employees and customers, the Company agreed to settle this matter.
+The Company has accrued for the proposed settlement agreement which is included in accrued expenses and other current liabilities as of July 31, 2023 on the Company's unaudited condensed consolidated balance sheets.